 Details of proposed Outages for years 4 to 7 are required to signal adequately in advance major Outages which could impact on capacity adequacy or on the TSO’s or the Other TSO’s Transmission Outage Maintenance and Development Programmes and are indicative only.
 In rolling over the Provisional Outage Programme from one year to the next each Generator shall not be constrained in making any submission to any previous Indicative Outage Programme.

 The provisions of this paragraph OC2.6.1(a) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.

+The provisions of this paragraph OC2.6.1(a) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.1 (b) Between the End of March and the End of September